oc-2/4R/README.md

 # 4R
 A Cool Sign In Way (Avoiding From Brute Force Attacks)

+Hello And Welcome To 4R Sing In Way :)
 This code provides a very basic and minimalistic password authentication system that relies on the user inputting characters at specific positions in their password.
 It is not suitable for real-world security purposes and should be considered a learning exercise.
 For real-world applications, more robust and secure authentication methods should be used, such as hashing and salting passwords, implementing rate limiting, and using secure protocols like HTTPS.
 Also You can marge with high secure protocols.